guptaaka/Procedure-Learning-Instructional-Videos/README.md

 Perform CPR | 0.5 | 0.108 | 0.2 | 0.113
 Repot Plant | 0.02 | 0.050 | 0.1 | 0.094
 Setup Chromecast | 0.09 | 0.034 | 0.1 | 0.044

+Table 2: F1 scores from the cosine similarity model

+Cosine similarity is a measure of similarity between two non-zero vectors of an inner product space.
+This metric can be used to measure how similar two sentences are irrespective of their sizes.
+To use this approach, we compute vector embeddings for all key steps in a video using each of the four models, Word2Vec, GloVe, ELMo and Bert.
+Using one model at a time, we compute cosine similarity between the n-dimensional vector of a sentence and the n-dimensional vector of each key step.
+This way, we calculate the cosine similarity for each sentence of every video in a task.

 ### Word embeddings and Neural Network